EAlexJ/DBT-RISE-Eve/README.md

 4. Use python to create a venv: `python3 -m venv .venv && source .venv/bin/activate`
 5. Install conan and cmake: `pip install conan cmake`
 6. Build the project using the CMakePresets: `cmake --preset Debug && cmake --build build/Debug -j`
+7. Optionally, to build the assembler simply call `cmake --build build/Debug --target asm8`
+8. Built targets can now be found in the `build/Debug` folder

 ## Usage